brockdyer03/QuadrupoleAnalysis/README.md

 ![Reference Axes](/notebook/images/ref_axes.png)
 ![Reference Data for Water](/notebook/images/water_ref.png)

-We clearly see that the authors have aligned the H2O molecule to be in the XY plane, with the oxygen pointing in the +X direction.
-If we now use this alignment in a calculation (see `water_aligned.out`):
+Clearly the authors have aligned the H2O molecule to be in the XY plane, with the oxygen pointing in the +X direction.
+If this alignment is used in a calculation (see `water_aligned.out`):

 ![Alignment of water molecule in XY plane](/notebook/images/water_xy.png)

-we get a quadrupole moment (at the ωB97M-V/def2-QZVPPD level of theory) of [-0.15, 2.59, -2.44].
-Clearly, when we attempt to compare this to the literature value of [-0.13, 2.63, -2.50], we get a sensible difference between them of [-0.02, -0.04, 0.06].
-However, if we instead use a rotation that aligns the molecule in the XZ plane (see `water_xz_plane.out`):
+the quadrupole moment (at the ωB97M-V/def2-QZVPPD level of theory) is [-0.15, 2.59, -2.44].
+Clearly, when comparing this to the literature value of [-0.13, 2.63, -2.50], the product is a sensible difference of [-0.02, -0.04, 0.06].
+However, if instead the calculation is run using a rotation that aligns the molecule in the XZ plane (see `water_xz_plane.out`):

 ![Alignment of water molecule in XZ plane](/notebook/images/water_xz.png)

 the exact same method for acquiring the quadrupole moment would yield [2.59, -2.44, -0.15], which provides a difference of [2.72, -5.07, -2.35] when compared to the literature.
 One may attempt to align the largest inertial axis with the Z axis, as is occasionally suggested in the literature, however there are no rules for how one may align the remaining inertial axes.
 Therefore without visually inspecting the paper's diagram (should it exist), there is no *a priori* way to guarantee the alignment of the quadrupole moment.

 It is for this reason that I have chosen to supply a function that can attempt to align the quadrupole from a calculation with the quadrupole from an experimental source.
-My algorithm is not guaranteed to produce the correct alignment, and could potentially introduce error into statistical analyses, however given the absence of a conclusive method for aligning the quadrupole moment it can potentially save a significant amount of time when attempting a wide-scale analysis of quadrupole moments.
+The algorithm is not guaranteed to produce the correct alignment, and could potentially introduce error into statistical analyses, however given the absence of a conclusive method for aligning the quadrupole moment it can potentially save a significant amount of time when attempting a wide-scale analysis of quadrupole moments.

 The algorithm works by purely statistical reasoning, no deeper physics at play.
 It starts by comparing the sign of the molecular quadrupole moments, since in theory for molecules with low symmetry a rotation of 180 degrees could result in a sign flip, and if the sign of the calculated quadrupole does not match experiment it will flip the sign of the calculated quadrupole.
 It then takes the 6 possible permutations of the quadrupole tensor and checks which has the lowest difference from experiment.
 Given that there could be ties between two permutations, it takes the list and sorts by the standard deviation of each tensor, so the quadrupole that matches most closely to the experiment in both total deviation and in lowest standard deviation will be the returned values.